Aryan FC: Cricket

+The club operates women's cricket team, that usually takes part in CAB Women's Club T20 League annually.
+In 2025 season, they achieved runners-up position in the league, losing the final match to Mohammedan Sporting.

 Men's hockey

 Aryan formerly had a men's field hockey section, which was affiliated to the Bengal Hockey Association (BHA), and participated in multiple nationwide tournaments including Beighton Cup.
 The team was once one of the powerful teams from Bengal, with having players from Engineering institution of the Jadavpur University.
+One of the notable players of the club is Ali Iqtidar Shah Dara, who represented both India and Pakistan at international level and appeared at the 1936 and 1948 Summer Olympics.

+Academy and youth football

+In 2019, Aryan's 19 men's team participated in Zee Bangla Football League, a regional franchise-based league that featured teams like Mohun Bagan, East Bengal, and Mohammedan.